kevintshoemaker/R-Bootcamp/module1_2.txt

 #### Check/explore data object
 ####

-# ?class: tells you what type of object you have
+# ?class: tells you what type of data object you have
 class(data.df)

-# ?str: displays the internal structure of the object
+# ?str: displays the internal structure of the data object
 str(data.df)